intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/k8s.md

 ### **2. Launch a Client Container**

-You can submit Analytics Zoo application from a client container that provides the required environment.
+You can submit BigDL application from a client container that provides the required environment.

 ```bash
 sudo docker run -itd --net=host \